svenssonjoel/svenssonjoel.github.com/pages/src/zynq_hls_opencl/index.md

 An older version of this guide can be found on [researchgate](https://www.researchgate.net/publication/302300881_Getting_Started_with_OpenCL_on_the_ZYNQ).
 I have no idea how much has changed.
-That will become clear while going through the steps on this.
+That will become clear while going through the steps and writing this updated document.

 Thanks for reading!
 I hope this document will be easy to follow and will help someone get started with FPGA programming.
 Thank you!